feixh/GeoSup/README.md

 ## Train on preprocessed data

-The preprocessed subset of eVISMA can be found [here](https://www.dropbox.com/s/kccsd0h0wg85ytx/copyrooms.tar.gz?dl=0).
+A preprocessed subset of eVISMA can be found [here](https://www.dropbox.com/s/kccsd0h0wg85ytx/copyrooms.tar.gz?dl=0).
+Follow the instructions below to use it.

-1. Download the tar ball and unzip it into your directory of choice, say `/local2/Data/VOID`.
-And set the environment variable `export VOIDPATH=/local2/Data/VOID`.
-(Note in the VOID folder, you should see copyroom1, copyroom2, train.txt, etc.)
+1. Download the tar ball and unzip it into your directory of choice, say `/home/feixh/Data/copyrooms`.
+And set the environment variable `export EXAMPLEPATH=/home/feixh/Data/copyrooms`.
+(Note in your data folder, you should see copyroom1, copyroom2, train.txt, etc.)

 4. In your terminal, go to `GeoSup/GeoNet` sub-directory, and execute the following command.
 Note you should replace `example_checkpoints` with directory of your choice to store checkpoints.